zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

   </a>
 </div>

-To this end, our [research programs]({{ site.url }}{{ site.baseurl }}/research) combine remote sensing, modeling, and data assimilation techniques.
+To this end, our [research programs]({{ site.url }}{{ site.baseurl }}/research) combine modeling, remote sensing, and data assimilation techniques.
-We work with researchers all over the world through collaborative satellite missions, model development, field campaigns, and global measurement networks.
+We work with researchers all over the world through collaborative model development, satellite missions, field campaigns, and global measurement networks.

-Our group is housed in the [School of Environmental Science and Engineering](https://ese.sustc.edu.cn/en/) at [SUSTech](https://www.sustech.edu.cn/en), a new research-oriented public university in Shenzhen - the innovation center of China.
+We are part of the [School of Environmental Science and Engineering](https://ese.sustc.edu.cn/en/) at [SUSTech](https://www.sustech.edu.cn/en), a new research-oriented public university in Shenzhen - the innovation center of China.

 **We are now hiring Research Assissants and Postdocs.
 We are also seeking passionate Ph.D., Master, and Undergraduate students to join the group.**